brettonw/namespace-include.js/README.md

 ## What's the problem?
 So `require ("xxx")` works, but to put a fine point on it, the paradigm as implemented is pedantic overkill in an environment that otherwise just doesn't have that much rigor (or need for it).
 My criticisms in no particular order are:

 - Javascript users are not typically that concerned with the dogmatic procedures of software development in teams, so building a mechanism that treats scripters as engineers in a defensive programming environment stands out as awkward.
-This shining example of best practice is just a hurdle to normal usage.
+This shining example of industry best practice is just a hurdle to normal usage.

 - When I include a module, I shouldn't have to define additional variables in my namespace to access them.
 Most times, these names pollute my namespace anyway.
-How often do you see something like `var path = require ("path"):` in sample code?
+How often do you look at sample code and see something like:

+        var path = require ("path"):

     Now you have a global variable called "path".
 Brilliant.
-I work around this by using a prefixed underscore (_) naming convention on imports, but you can choose any name you like.
+I work around this by using a prefixed underscore (_) naming convention on imports, but you can choose any name you like:

+        var path = require ("_path"):

 - I shouldn't have to know about what is inside the module in order to bring its parts into my namespace.
 This thing: